-Chapter 7 – The Kingdom of God
+Jesus’ Life: Chapter 7 – The Kingdom Of Heaven

 Jesus’ Parable of the Weeds had multiple characters and scenes.
 Firstly, the Field Owner represented God and the Field the whole World.
 Then, there were two Sowers, Jesus who sowed good seed and the devil who sowed weeds.
 Of course, the good seed represented the Children of God, while the weeds represented Children of evil.

 The Parable went like this:

 The Kingdom of Heaven is like a Seed Sower (Jesus) who sows a field with good seed but at night, an enemy scatters weeds among the crop (Devil).
 When the plants sprout, the growing weeds are noticed by the servants and they ask the Field Owner (God), “Sir, didn’t you sow Good Seed in your field?
 Where did the Weeds come from?”
 The Field Owner replies, “An enemy (Devil) has done this”.

 The servants then ask God if they should remove the Weeds, to which He responds, “No, since in gathering the Weeds you may uproot the Good Seed with them.
 Let both grow together until the harvest”.

 At harvest time, I will tell the reapers, “First collect the Weeds and tie them into bundles to be burned, but then gather the Good Seed into my barn”.

 The message in this Parable is very clear.
 That’s what will happen on our Judgement Day.
 God will send his Angels to collect all the evil ones and throw them into a fiery furnace, “Where there will be wailing and grinding of teeth” and the righteous, “Will shine like the sun in the Kingdom of their Father”.
 (Matthew 13:24-30)